The Junior Age

 Who Is Baron Pierre De Coubertin?

 Baron Pierre de Coubertin is considered the founder of the modern Olympic Games.
 Born in Paris, France, he was a keen sportsman himself, who enjoyed boxing, fencing, horse-riding, and rowing.
-He believed that sports were an import- ant part of developing the mental energy of a person.
+He believed that sports were an important part of developing the mental energy of a person.

 In 1894, Pierre founded the International Olympic Committee (“IOC”) to help build a better world by educating young people about the importance of sports.
 He is responsible for the creation of the five-ring Olympic symbol in 1913, the Olympic Charter, and the protocol of the games, including the opening and closing ceremonies.
-He believed, “The important thing in life is not the triumph but the fight the essential thing is not to have won, but to have fought well.
-He was the IOC President between 1896 and 1925.
+He believed, “The important thing in life is not the triumph but the fight; the essential thing is not to have won, but to have fought well”.

 The First Olympic Day

 The first-ever Olympic Day was celebrated on June 23, 1948.
-Since then, Olympic Day has been celebrated annually to encourage participation in sports, promate the Olympic movement, and spread the spirit worldwide.
+Since then, Olympic Day has been celebrated annually to encourage participation in sports, promote the Olympic movement, and spread the spirit worldwide.
 It serves as an opportunity to engage individuals of all ages and backgrounds in sports activities, promoting the values of friendship, fair play, and peace.

 Some Interesting Facts About The Olympics